convincedcoder/convincedcoder.github.io-source/_posts/2018-09-01-Optimistic-pessimistic-locking-sql.md

 One alternative to optimistic and pessimistic locking is to structure your data and application in such a way that all of your updates are made using atomic UPDATE statements that only update the actually changed data.
 If an item has both a code and a name, you could foresee separate calls to update either one of them and implement those using simple UPDATE statements that update only the new code or name.
 This could be a good solution for concurrency issues encountered in a simple CRUD application where the typical retrieve-modify-save approach of ORMs can lead to data being lost.
 Do note, however, that this may get tricky when relations are involved.
 There may also be situations where the new value to save depends on other existing values.

 This approach could also be applicable when the validity of an update depends on the status of a related object, but only if we move the checks for that to the database.
 For example, if we want to update an item's group and be entirely sure that we don't link to an inactive group, we could foresee a separate table with the IDs of active groups and link items to that table.
-However, if you choose this approach, you need a good way of handling errors.

 An important remark is that this approach does not solve the problem of data being lost if multiple users concurrently edit the description for the same item based on the same initial version.